iv4nperez/RESTServer/README.md

 is necesary go to this url ``` https://console.cloud.google.com/apis/credentials ``` for create the crededential necesary for this app you need the ``` GOOGLE_CLIENT_ID ``` and added in the .env

+------ API Documentation -------
+in this url ``` https://documenter.getpostman.com/view/11634950/TzRLmqhK ``` you can find the api documentation and use it at ease